 Admission to the Theatre and Dance Department requires that you be accepted into the University and complete an audition.
-Complete your application to the university as an undergraduate student here.
-If you are interested in graduate studies, complete your application to the university here.
+Complete your application to the university as an undergraduate student.
+If you are interested in graduate studies, complete your application to the university.

 Advising is essential for students pursuing a degree in Theatre or Dance to graduate on time and with the credits you need.
 Undergraduate students have both an Academic Advisor and a Career Advisor.
 Graduate student advising is arranged after admission to the program.

 Earn your BA, BFA, MA or MFA from the Maggie Allesee Department of Theatre and Dance.
 We offer training in theatre performance, theatre design and technology, dance performance/choreography.
 You can also minor in one of our Theatre and Dance programs.
-Choose a link to learn more: (Theatre) (Dance)
+(Theatre degree programs) (Dance degree programs)

 Departmental Resources is home to the online production calendar, Handbooks, rehearsal space calendar, Dance ropes, and more.
 Departmental Resources are for current students, staff and faculty in the Maggie Allesee Department of Theatre and Dance.

 The Exploratory Performing Arts cluster is for students who are interested in the performance or design/technical aspects of theatre and/or dance* but have not yet decided on a specific major.
 This cluster introduces students to concepts that are fundamental to careers in the performing arts.
 The cluster offers exploratory possibilities in combination with first-year core General Education courses.
 It also provides the opportunity to explore personal strengths and career interests.

 A minor track of study helps develop important professional job skills in communication, teamwork, problem-solving, cooperation, creativity, and analytical thinking as you pursue your vocational interest in theatre or dance.
 You can minor in one of the tracks below.

 - Theatre Design and Technology